databricks/setup-cli/README.md

 # setup-cli

-This is a composite GitHub Action that sets up the Databricks CLI in your GitHub Actions workflow.
+This is a composite GitHub Action that sets up the Databricks CLI (preview version `>=0.100`) in your GitHub Actions workflow.

 ## Usage